harkgill123/jobML/README.md

-# Machine Learning Job Reccomender
+# Machine Learning Job Recommender
 This is our capstone project which allows job searchers/recruiters to find jobs/applicants using machine learning algorithms.

 # Getting Started